 Research

-My research seeks to understand and improve societal responses to diversity related to global challenges and their impact on health and wellbeing.
-Examples include mitigating conflict, addressing social stigma, reducing inequality, and promoting health in the contexts of migration, infectious diseases, political polarization, women's health and climate change.
+My research addresses how societies respond to diversity in the context of global challenges - such as stigma and inequality, loneliness, infectious diseases, women's health, migration, social conflict, political polarization, and climate change - and their effects on health and wellbeing (UN SDG3, SDG5, SDG10).
 I examine how social processes shape relations among people from diverse social and cultural backgrounds (in settings like healthcare and education) and contribute to social and health inequalities, across the lifespan and in different cultures.
-My aim is to improve the lives of people stigmatized by society.

 1. Diversity and Health